Skip to content

 3. Compaction is token-based — auto-triggered at ~75% of model maximum.
 Preserves the last 4 messages, summarizes the rest.

-4. Ralph’s fresh context is best between loops — use compaction inside a loop, full reset + state file handoff between loops.
+4. Ralph’s fresh context is the default between loops — use compaction inside a loop, full reset + state file handoff between loops.

 5. 40-70% of tokens are wasted — cut costs with model routing (Haiku 60-70%), prompt caching (read at 0.1x), and keeping CLAUDE.md under 200 lines.